alphagov/passport-verify/README.md

     // will be provided to the named template for rendering.
     // If this is not provided, passport-verify will render a default auto posting form
     // with the correct attributes.

+    // Level of Assurance
+    // LEVEL_1 or LEVEL2 depending on your service's requirements.
+Defaults to LEVEL_2.
+    'LEVEL_2'
    ))
    ```